ahmedibrahim353/alx-system_engineering-devops/0x00-shell_basics/README.md

 lll
 julien@ubuntu:/tmp$
 Quiz questions
 Great!
 You've completed the quiz successfully!
 Keep going!
+(Hide quiz) Question #0
+How do you change directory on Linux?

+ls

+pwd

+cd

+which

+Question #1
+What does RTFM stand for?

+Read The F** Manual

+Remember The First Manipulation

+Read, Teach, Forget, Migrate

+Question #2
+What command would you use to list files on Linux?

+ls

+which

+pwd

+cd

+list

+Question #3
+What does LTS stand for?

+Last Terrible Service

+Long Term Support

+Long Time Support

-(Show quiz) Tasks
+Tasks
 0. Where am I?
 mandatory